yashmayya/kafka-connect-camel-to-snake/README.md

 ### How to use this

 - Run `mvn clean package` in the repo's root directory
-- Copy the created jar from the /target directory to some directory (say `kafka-connect-camel-to-snake` in your Connect worker's plugin path)
+- Copy the created jar from the /target directory to some directory, say `kafka-connect-camel-to-snake`, in your Connect worker's plugin path
 - Create a connector using this transform in its properties!

 ----------
 ### To-Do:

 - Add unit tests
 - Allow converting field names themselves.
 Example: convert `{"id":0, "fieldNameExample":"value"}` to `{"id":0, "field_name_example":"value"}`.
-This will require adding an additional configuration
+This will require adding an additional property